 You’ve probably seen those colorful aluminum containers that grasp your credit cards and are RFID resistant, meaning that thieves can’t use their spy tools to garner your card numbers.
-Personally, I don’t know anyone to whom this has happened, but, obviously, the need for such security exists because my third son, Mark King, trayvax.com , has invented and sold hundreds of his new-age RFID wallets.
+Personally, I don’t know anyone to whom this has happened, but, obviously, the need for such security exists because my third son, Mark King, www.trayvax.com has invented and sold hundreds of his new-age RFID wallets.

-Therefore, at ACE Hardware recently, I spied a display of these accordion-style-aluminum wallets, and came up with a great idea to help me better hold onto the family budget.
+So at ACE Hardware recently, I spied a display of these accordion-style-aluminum wallets, and came up with a great idea to help me better hold onto the family budget.
 Now debit cards are grand for getting cash but murder on a budget.
 Same goes with credit cards in general.
 So how does one work with a mainly-cash budget?
 In times past, people would cash their paychecks and put specified amounts in envelopes.
 When the envelope was empty, the spending stopped.
 However, with the ease of credit/debit cards, most families have begun using their plastic exclusively and living way over their means instead of way under.
 It is easy to lose track of plastic expenses!

 Well, should I carry around my envelopes filled with cash, or tote from place to place my small change purses stuffed with dollar bills?

 No, instead try the new “Frugal Catholic Cash Counter.”

 First, get yourself an aluminum wallet credit card holder for about $7.
 If you can’t find them where you are, try ordering them on-line under that name.
 Next, set up your budget of mainly-cash spending, if you haven’t already done so.
 Of course, much of the money is in your checkbook to pay the bigger bills, but use CASH for the day to day.
 And by all means, get your DEBIT card out of your wallet and away from your sticky fingers!!!